Bernhard Arp Sindberg: The time in China

 Sindberg and Gunther escaped the Japanese bombing by displaying the Danish Dannebrog and the German swastika flag, two nations the Japanese had respect for and were not at war with.
-The Chinese civilians soon realized this and rushed to the factory and the nearby Quixa Temple.
+The Chinese civilians soon realized this and rushed to the factory and the nearby Qixia Temple.
 Sindberg and Gunther took them in, set up a makeshift hospital and risked their lives, as they repeatedly drove out to collect food, medicine and supplies from the Red Cross for the refugees.
 After six weeks, the situation started to get better for the locals, but the attacks and killings did not stop, but only slowed down.
 Inside the factory area, the refugees fought against disease, cold and hunger.
 Sindberg was starting to be under pressure, as the Japanese soldiers in the city tried to sabotage his efforts.
 After almost 3 months, the Japanese ran out of patience; Sindberg was dismissed and sent to Shanghai, where he took a ship to Europe.

 At his arrival in Europe in 1938, Sindberg was picked up by his father in Italy.
 On the way home, they took a road by Geneva, where Sindberg was thanked and awarded with honours by a Chinese delegation for his efforts.
 Sindberg emigrated to the United States, and became a captain in the American merchant fleet.
 He was thanked for his efforts in the Navy during World War II in a letter by President Harry S. Truman, although the document does not state what exactly those efforts were.
 He lived in the U.S. for the rest of his life.
 He married Blair Sinberg on May 4, 1941, but they were later divorced, without having had children.
 Sindberg died in California in 1983.

 Three of Bernhard's relatives, Bitten Andersen, Mariann Arp Stenvig, and Ole Sindberg, have been to China several times to receive honours on his behalf after his death; they have also met with survivors who have been spoken of details of Bernhard's efforts.
 One of them, Wang Yongli, stayed 100 days at the cement factory as a teenager.
 He reported to the newspaper China Daily: